 Usage: Exponentiation is used in a variety of fields, such as calculating compound interest, determining growth rates, or performing scientific calculations.

-Floor Division (//)

-Floor division divides the first number by the second number and rounds down the result to the nearest integer.
+Floor Division (//): Floor division divides the first number by the second number and rounds down the result to the nearest integer.
 It discards any fractional part of the quotient.

 Example in mathematics: